-The Tranche A and Tranche B warrants do not qualify as derivatives; however, they do not meet the requirements necessary to be considered indexable in the Company's stock.
-As a result, and in accordance with the guidance in FASB ASC 815, the warrants continue to be deemed liabilities.
+As of December 31, 2023, the Tranche A and Tranche B warrants did not qualify as derivatives; however, they did not meet the requirements necessary to be considered indexable in the Company's stock.
+As a result, and in accordance with the guidance in FASB ASC 815, the warrants were deemed to be liabilities.
+As of September 30, 2024, the Tranche B warrants do not qualify as derivatives and meet the requirements necessary to be considered indexable in the Company's stock.
+However, due to a cash settlement feature that requires cash settlement in event of a fundamental transaction that is outside the Company's control resulting in a form of settlement inconsistent with that which would be received by other security holders, the warrants do not qualify under the equity classification guidance.
+As a result, and in accordance with the guidance in ASC 815, the Tranche B warrants continue to be deemed liabilities.
 All such liabilities are required to be presented at fair value, with changes reflected in financial results for the period.
+As discussed above, the majority of the Tranche B warrants were exercised in July 2024.
+See Note 3 for the related valuation.

 When issued, the Series E-1 preferred stock had a redemption feature; therefore, it was classified as mezzanine equity as of September 30, 2023.
 The Series E-1 preferred stock also had a liquidation preference, which was calculated as an amount per share equal to the greater of (i) two times (2X) the Original Per Share Price, together with any declared, unpaid dividends, or (ii) such amount per share as would have been payable had all shares of Series E-1 preferred stock been converted into Common Stock immediately prior to such Liquidation.
 While the Series E-1 preferred was outstanding, this resulted in both the Tranche A and Tranche B warrants being considered puttable by virtue of the liquidation preference impacting the disposition of these warrants in the event of a liquidation.
-In accordance with the guidance in Accounting Standards Codification section 480, a puttable warrant is deemed to be a liability.
+In accordance with the guidance in ASC 480, a puttable warrant is deemed to be a liability.
 These features only applied to the Series E-1 preferred stock when it was outstanding; upon stockholder approval of the transaction, which was obtained by the Company at a special meeting of stockholders held on October 25, 2023, the Series E-1 preferred stock immediately converted into either Series E-2 preferred stock and/or common stock, dependent upon the beneficial ownership position of the holder.

-The net proceeds from the September 2023 Private Placement were allocated first to the fair value of the Tranche A and Tranche B warrants, which had a fair value upon issuance of \$4,700,000, with the remainder, or \$17,920,000, allocated to the Series E-1 preferred stock.
+The net proceeds from the September 2023 Private Placement were allocated first to the fair value of the Tranche A and Tranche B warrants, which had a fair value upon issuance of \$4,800,000, with the remainder, or \$17,820,000, allocated to the Series E-1 preferred stock.
 Upon stockholder approval of the transaction, the entire amount that had been assigned to mezzanine equity was reclassified to Series E-2 preferred stock and is a component of permanent equity, as is reflected in the financial statements.
 As a result of the stockholder approval, Series E-1 preferred stock was fully extinguished in accordance with the terms of the financing.
+The outstanding shares of Series E preferred stock were classified as permanent equity upon issuance.